 For the next four days Main Street downtown will host the Main St. Fort Worth Arts Festival.
-The street will be packed with folks standing elbow to easel.
+The street will be packed with folks milling about elbow to easel.
 So, now is a good time to sneak off and explore Fort Worth’s “other” Main streets: Cowtown’s main drag north of the courthouse and south of the Water Gardens.

 Downtown Main Street is only one mile long—one-twelfth of the total length of Main Street.
 Main Street begins at the Fort Worth-Saginaw city limit and stretches southward (with some gaps in commercial zones between Morningside Drive and Seminary Drive) to just past La Gran Plaza (formerly Seminary South).
 And North and South Main provide plenty of contrast to downtown Main.
 If downtown Main is MasterCards and manicures, North and South Main are payday loans and calluses.
 If downtown Main is wingtip shoes, North and South Main are steel-toed boots: metal-recycling plants, rail yards, grain elevators.
-North Main also has century-old brick architecture, the Stockyards, and general aviation.
-South Main also has hospitals, light industry, even a few middle-class homes.
+North Main also has century-old brick architecture, the Stockyards Historic District, and general aviation.
+South Main also has hospitals, light industry, even a few blocks of middle-class homes.

 Let’s start our tour of the “other” Main Streets at the southern end and mosey our way twelve miles north.

 Main Street dead-ends in its 4300 block at Thornhill Drive at the home of Manny, Moe, and Jack.
 As long as we’re here, anyone need spark plugs?

-Two miles north at Morningside Drive, South Main has one of Fort Worth’s few traffic circles.
+Two miles north at Morningside Drive, South Main has one of Fort Worth’s oldest traffic circles.

-South Main even has a few residential blocks.
-This stone house, with checkered-brick arches and window frames, beaded mortar joints, and a star over the center arch, was built in 1948.
+South Main has even a few residential blocks.
+This stone house at 3400 South Main, with checkered-brick arches and window frames, beaded mortar joints, and a star over the center arch, was built in 1948.